 Jardin du Luxembourg

 These famed Paris gardens have changed little over the years.
-Back in the 1920s, Earnest Hemingway would take refuge in the gardens when struggling for money.
-As he described it in A Moveable Feast, the Jardin du Luxembourg, was a respite from the sweet smelling streets of Paris, a place where “you saw and smelled nothing to eat from the place de l’Observatoire to the rue de Vaugirard.”
+Back in the 1920s, Ernest Hemingway would take refuge in the gardens when struggling for money.
+As he described it in A Moveable Feast, the Jardin du Luxembourg, was a respite from the sweet-smelling streets of Paris, a place where “you saw and smelled nothing to eat from the Place de l’Observatoire to the rue de Vaugirard.”
 For a struggling artist on a shoestring budget, the sidewalk cafes and bakeries of Paris could prove torturous to walk past.
-To take a stroll through the Jardin du Luxembourg is to imagine how Earnest Hemingway would walk beneath the trees—away from the smells of boulangeries—trying to stave off hunger pangs.
+To take a stroll through the Jardin du Luxembourg is to imagine how Ernest Hemingway would walk beneath the trees—away from the smells of boulangeries—trying to stave off hunger pangs.

 31 Rue Cambon

 31 Rue Cambon was once the home of the legendary designer, Coco Chanel.
 Back in the 1920s, Coco Chanel purchased the entire building at 31 Rue Cambon to both live and design.
 The ground floor of the building served as Chanel’s first boutique, the first floor was her couture studio, and the above floors were her private residence.
 While tours of Chanel’s apartment are by appointment only and difficult to come by, travelers can still visit the original Chanel boutique on the ground floor.